The 16-Year-Old Teaching Kardashians Yoga By Samantha Yardley

 What’s it like working with such notorious celebrities like Deepak Chopra and the Kardashians?

 It was such an honor to teach for Deepak Chopra.
 He was hosting a seminar and asked me to teach a yoga class to over 350 of his guests.
 It was such a special experience for me as he is a big role model and inspiration to me.
 I am so thankful that he believed in me and trusted in me enough to let me guide his guests.
-I am also grateful for the Kardashians welcoming me to share this healing practice with them.
+I am also grateful for getting to teach the Kardashians yoga, welcoming me to share this healing practice with them.
 Kim is such a great hands-on mom and was also very kind and welcoming to my mom and I. When I teach yoga to celebrities it helps my platform grow which allows me to reach and help even more people.
-I am very thankful for that.
+I am very thankful for that